-Gov. Ducey calls for Sec.
-Mayorkas's resignation after leaked audio
+Ducey calls for Mayorkas' resignation after leaked border crisis audio

-Gov. Ducey says it's time Mayorkas resign and be replaced with someone who will 'tell the truth'
+Arizona governor said Mayorkas needs to be replaced with someone who will 'tell the truth'

 Arizona Gov. Doug Ducey is calling on Department of Homeland Security Secretary Alejandro Mayorkas to resign following leaked audio that showed the Biden administration official admitting the border crisis is "unsustainable."